CEG-TU-Delft/africarain-docs/docs/source/style-guide.rst

 Styling Conventions
 ===================

-This document describe formatting and styling conversions addopted in the exercise of the online Core course.
+This document describe formatting and styling conversions for docummenting this project.
 These conventions are based on Sphinx using ReStructed Text (RST).

 Sphinx provides a bigger variety of option to format content.
 However, for the sake of consistency and simplicity we only use a subset in these exercises.